INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 # How the predictions are used

-The predictions may modify how the system is functions:
+The predictions may modify how the system functions:
-  - Predicting who will benefit from an hospital stay may overcrowd some units of the hospital, and thus change the positive impact of hospitals on inpatients
+  - Predicting who will benefit from a hospital stay may overcrowd some units of the hospital, and thus change the positive impact of hospitals on inpatients

 ---